 USF uses a Network Access Control system to periodically check that minimum protection standards are met on machines operating in the residence halls (ResHalls) to prevent them from spreading viruses across our network and infecting additional computers.
 The scan application installed on client machines is called the 'Network Access Control (NAC) Agent.'

 Updated NAC documentation is below:

-- To connect your video game console to the USF network, you will first need to register your unit with the ITS Help Desk.
-You must bring your unit to the Help Desk.
+- To connect your video game console to our wireless network, you will first need to register your unit with ITS Help Desk.
+You either need to bring your unit to the Help Desk or submit a request online if you can attach a screen shot of the unit's wireless address.
+Check out the form for more details.
 Once registered you will (in most cases) not need to re-register if you're living on campus in future years.

-- If you own more than one video game console, each console needs to be registered with the Help Desk in person (i.e. XBOX 360, Wii, PS3, etc).
+- If you own more than one video game console, each console needs to be registered (i.e. XBOX 360, Wii, PS3, etc).
 Please ensure you bring your full console and connection cables including:

 - Power adapter